open-contracting/ocdskit/docs/cli/ocds.rst

       cat release-package.json | ocdskit echo --root-path releases.item

-For the last two examples, if you intend to re-package the records or releases, and if the initial package is small enough to hold in memory, use the :ref:`split-record-packages` or :ref:`split-release-packages` command.
-If the initial package is too large to hold in memory, use the ``echo`` command in combination with the :ref:`package-records` or :ref:`package-releases` command.
+For the last two examples, if you intend to re-package the releases or records, and if the initial package is small enough to hold in memory, use the :ref:`split-release-packages` or :ref:`split-record-packages` command.
+If the initial package is too large to hold in memory, use the ``echo`` command in combination with the :ref:`package-releases` or :ref:`package-records` command.
 For example:

 -  Split a large record package into smaller packages of 100 records each: